 And when we do, we bear the burden of guilt, feeling selfish as if we’ve committed some kind of social sin.

-It’s time for a reframe because it is our lack of self-care that is resulting in poorer lifestyle choices leading to a loss of energy, drive and fulfillment.
+It’s time for a reframe because it is our lack of self-care that is resulting in poorer lifestyle choices leading to a loss of energy, drive and fulfilment.
 Catch-22.

 Self-care acknowledges our humanity.